DiamondLightSource/httomo/docs/source/reference/templates.rst

 YAML Templates
 ==========================

 This section contains YAML templates from :ref:`backends_list`.
+You can also download templates for all supported backends in HTTomo ver.2.0 in one archive `HERE <https://github.com/DiamondLightSource/httomo/blob/main/yaml_templates/all_templates_httomo_v2_0.zip>`_.

 TomoPy Modules
 ---------------
-v.1.14
+v.1.15
 ''''''

 .. toctree::